microsoft/CopilotChatAnalytics/README.md

 <summary>⚠️ **Important usage & compliance disclaimer - this is not official reporting for Chat or Agents**</summary>

 Please note:
 The audit logs from Microsoft Purview are intended to support security and compliance use cases.
-While they provide visibility into Copilot interactions, they are **not intended** to serve as the official source for Copilot usage reporting.
-Metrics derived from this data—such as "prompt count" or "active users"—**may differ** from the usage reports provided directly by Microsoft and it may not be feasible to reconcile the differences.
+While they provide visibility into Copilot interactions, they are **not intended** to serve as the [...]
 For the most accurate and reliable usage insights, users are encouraged to refer to data from the **Microsoft 365 Admin Center** and **Viva Insights**.
-Insights from this report are intended to highlight broad trends and patterns to guide adoption efforts and should not be used for exact or granular measurement.
+Insights from this report are intended to hi[...]

-While the tool helps customers better understand their data, Microsoft has **no visibility** into the data that customers input into this template/tool, nor does Microsoft have any control over how customers will use this template/tool in their environment.
+While the tool helps customers better understand their data, Microsoft has **no visibility** into the data that customers input into this template/tool, nor does Microsoft have any control over ho[...]
 Customers are solely responsible for ensuring that their use of the template tool complies with all applicable laws and regulations, including those related to data privacy and security.
 **Microsoft disclaims any and all liability** arising from or related to customers' use of the template tool.